Of ancestry, antiques and art

 George Gardner held his first auction in London, Ontario in 1922.
 One of his early sales was selling horses for the City of London when they switched from horse-drawn to gas-powered trucks.
 Some of his major sales include Tecumseh House, at one time the largest hotel in the British Commonwealth and the contents of many of London's finest homes.

-George Gardner on the auction block, circa 1940
+George Gardner on the auction block, London, 1940

 Shortly after serving in the Royal Canadian Air Force in World War II, George’s son, Jason, became his partner in the business.
 When George Gardner passed away unexpectedly in 1952, Jason carried on as an auctioneer and appraiser.
 He purchased his first permanent auction house at 2 Langarth Street West, London in 1960.
 He sold for Fyfe's of Edinburgh throughout Canada and made international headlines including Time Magazine when he was hired by a Toronto syndicate to auction antiques from Castro's Cuba in the mid 1960's.